Want to sell a business?

 2. Financial Recast and Opinion of Value

-We will review your business.
+We will review your business in great detail.
 After having recast your financial records, will apply a number of different valuation methods to give you an opinion of value.
 This will include comparisons to similar businesses that have previously sold.
-The review typically considers everything from sales to receivables, inventories and other assets, as well as outstanding debt or liens.
-The goal is to identify business threats and opportunities that define value.
-Ultimately this process leads us to a good idea of the expected value of your business.
+This process leads us to a good idea of the expected value of your business.

 This is your first commitment.
 However, at this stage, it is only that you would like us to confidentially market your business with a view to finding a buyer.
 We will obtain photographs, asset and inventory lists, and any other information that will enable us to create a listing, advertisements, marketing, and a Confidential Business Review, which is the buyer’s information brochure.

 4. Advertising and Promotion